-Just like any other types of fencing, bamboo fencing needed to be care and
+Just like any other types of fencing, bamboo fencing needs to be cared for regularly.

 Check your bamboo

 fence every few months for peeling, splintering, mold, or breakage.

 Insect nests are another potential problem, along with knotholes where birds

 may be nesting.
 Look for signs of termite infestation, and call an

 exterminator if you find them.

 Depending on the kind of bamboo fencing you have, you may want to sand off any

 rough edges or remove protruding bamboo fragments that could cause splinters,